-Suicial thoughts
+Suicidal thoughts

-Thoughts of suicide are more common than you think, especially among men who have experienced sexual abuse.
+Thoughts of suicide are more common than you think.

 Suicidal thoughts can range from fantasies through to detailed plans.
 Even if your thoughts seem like they are 'just' passing ideas or fantasies, it is still important to find someone to talk to.
 The more detailed your thoughts about suicide, the more important it is to get help.